theory/justatheory/content/post/management/flex-your-biceps.md

 benefits, etc. That only stands to reason.
 But give them equal access to interesting work, too.
 Where possible, avoid unilaterally appointing people to teams or projects: let them organically organize and pick their collaborators and projects.
-Of course, such decisions can't be made in isolation; it wouldn't be fair.
+Such decisions mustn't be made in isolation; it wouldn't be fair.
 Rather, you'll need to hold regular get-togethers of all relevant teams to make such decisions collectively, [PI Planning]-style.
-Leave no one out.
+Give everyone a voice, leave no one out, and they will mostly work out the optimal distribution of tasks.

 ### Predictability

 In addition to paying employees on time, every two weeks, make the work cycle predictable, too.
-Everyone should have a good idea when things happen, what the iteration cycle looks like, what the steps are and when they get slotted into the schedule, when projects complete and products ship, and what will they be working on next -- or at least what's in the pipeline for the teams to choose and plan for in the next iteration of the development process.
+Everyone should have a good idea when things happen, what the iteration cycle looks like, what the steps are and when they get slotted into the schedule, when projects complete and products ship.
+Just as importantly, make it clear what will they be working on next -- or at least what's in the pipeline for the teams to choose and plan for in the next iteration of the development process.
+A predictable cadence for the work lets people understand where they are at any given time, what's next, and what successful execution looks like.

 ### Significance